KlausSecureShield/Cloud-SOC-Azure-Honeynet/README.md

 ## The Event Logs
 - SecurityEvent (are for the Windows Vm Event Logs)
 - Syslog (are for the Linux Event Logs)
-- SecurityAlert (are for the Log Analytics WORKSPACE Alerts Triggered)
+- SecurityAlert (are for the Log Analytics "workspace" alerts)
 - SecurityIncident (Incidents created by Sentinel)

 ## Architecture Before Hardening / Security Controls